mwwagoner/mwwagoner/README.md

 - 👋 Hi, I’m @mwwagoner
-- 👀 I’m interested in web development at the moment.
+- 👀 I’m interested in game development at the moment.
-- 🌱 I’m currently learning HTML, CSS, and Javascript and I'd like to pick up a Javascript framework of some sort, probably React.
+- 🌱 I’m currently learning Python, Powershell and Godot Script
-- 💞️ I’m looking to collaborate on really anything related to web development that would give me some experience.
-At the moment I'm just working on a personal site to practice what I've learned.
+- 💞️ I’m looking to collaborate on really anything
 - 📫 How to reach me
 email: mwwagoner@gmail.com
 LinkedIn:  www.linkedin.com/in/michael-wagoner-03a94b29